Equilibridix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 10 task sets the mode of the hello file to the olleh file

 The 11 task adds permission without removing existing permissions

+The 12 task creates a directory with permission granted